fadeouter/sysinfo/README.md

-<h3>System monitor extension for Argos</h3>
+<h3>System monitor extension for Argos with real CPU graph</h3>

 This is extension I created specially for [Argos](https://github.com/p-e-w/argos) and linux-powered computers.
-It is based on *free*, *top* and *vmstat* output.
+It is based on *free*, *top* and *vmstat* output and uses power of SVG to draw charts.

-It uses generated SVG images to display CPU consumption (bar chart) and to display memory and swap use (pie charts).

-Please note that the CPU consumption is *very* approximate and it not accurate as well.
+Please note that the CPU consumption is *very* approximate.
+Also, the real time between script execution isn't 1 sec because of latency of top and vmstat output.

 *TODO*

-* rewrite pie charts implementation
 * add disks usage charts
 * beautify charts with power of SVG
-* draw realtime charts

 Do before you going to use script: